SimVascular/svZeroDSolver/docs/pages/main.md

 If you are a developer and want to contribute to svZeroDSolver, you can find more helpful information in our [Developer Guide](@ref developer_guide).

-# svZeroDSolver - Quick Guide
+# svZeroDSolver - Quick User Guide

 svZeroDSolver can be used to run zero-dimensional (0D) cardiovascular simulations based on a given configuration.